1.8.1 - Termination (revised October 2022)

-- Staffing for programs shall be reflective of the services to be provided, i.e., nursing, social work, psychology, and administration.
+- Staffing for programs shall be reflective of the community/population being served and services to be provided, i.e., nursing, social work, psychology, and administration.
 The extent of staffing in the programs shall be dependent upon the program size and availability of personnel.

 - Agencies shall give assurance that the services will be provided by or supervised by qualified personnel.
 Qualifications shall be determined by reference to a merit system, established minimum qualifications, occupational standards, state and local licensing laws, and specialty board requirements.
 Such standards, laws, and requirements shall be incorporated by reference in the application for a grant.